-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments personal data, with safeguards to avoid the abuse of the system.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments (c) the name and an electronic mail address of the individual or entity submitting the notice, except in the case of information considered to involve one of the offences referred to in Articles 3 to 7 of Directive 2011/93/EU; ES (Comments): The obligation to include the name of the individual is considered excessive.
+The email address could be enough.
+It should be assessed the possibility of having anonymous channels for notifying, without needing to include personal data, with safeguards to avoid the abuse of the system.
 NL (Comments): We are considering the option that would ensure notices can be submitted anonymously.
 We reserve the right to suggest striking "the name and an ()" from this subparagraph LV (Comments): The provision should provide the possibility for a user to submit the notice from its user profile, the user can be identified without providing additional contact information, thus reducing the burden for both - users and the service provider.
 Since this provision does not preclude submitting of notices under a fake identity, we do not see a reason why anonymous notices should not be allowed in general and not just in relation to the Directive 2011/93/EU.
-DE (Comments): We welcome the possibility to anonymously submit notices of illegal content in the cases mentioned in point c).
-However, it should be taken into consideration that there might be more cases where an individual has a legitimate interest to stay anonymous.

-MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV, DE COMMISSION PROPOSAL Drafting Comments (d) a statement confirming the good faith belief of the individual or entity submitting the notice that the information and allegations contained therein are accurate and complete.
+MEMBER STATE AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV AT, BE, IE, DK, BG, HU, ES, FI, HR, SE, MT, SK, LU, CZ, RO, IT, FR, EL, EE, NL, PL, LV COMMISSION PROPOSAL Drafting Comments (d) a statement confirming the good faith belief of the individual or entity submitting the notice that the information and allegations contained therein are accurate and complete.
 LV (Drafting): Deleted HR (Comments): Added value of this Subparagraph in the text of the Regulation proposal is somewhat unclear.
 Namely, would it be possible to explain the purpose of this Subparagraph?
 What are the consequences of providing e.g. "incomplete" information by the individual or entity in case they were not aware that the information they provided was incomplete?
 By adding this provision, the consequences might be such that the entities will be discouraged of providing any information on suspected illegality.
 Additionally, even if the entity acts against good faith and with the intention of making defamatory or false allegations, there are already adequate criminal sanctions against such actions in all Member States.
 Therefore, we would consider revising the necessity of adding this Subparagraph to the final text of the Proposal.
 LV (Comments): We do not understand the added value of this statement, considering that individuals or entities can submit notifications on content that they consider illegal.
 The perception of what should or not be illegal varies amongst individuals who do not have legal background, however, individuals should not be discouraged to notify because of lack of legal knowledge.